Behavior Behavioral Career Resources

-Alice believes that in order to make the most out of supervision, one must experience a variety of environments, clients, and behavior change procedures that challenge clinical skills while having appropriate support and mentorship.
+Alice believes that in order to make the most out of supervision, one must experience a variety of environments, clients and behavior change procedures that challenge clinical skills while having appropriate support and mentorship.
 She began working with preschool children with autism in 2004, using ABA-based strategies.
 She continued her work using ABA-based interventions in private homes, community, and public and private school settings.
-Alice has worked with individuals diagnosed with Autism Spectrum Disorders, anxiety/school refusal, visual and hearing impairments, oppositional defiant disorder, ADHD, intellectual disabilities, bi-polar disorder, and Down’s Syndrome, among others.
-As a clinical supervisor she has performed assessments, developed intervention plans, and trained parents, teachers, and staff.
+Alice has worked with individuals diagnosed with autism spectrum disorders, anxiety/school refusal, visual and hearing impairments, oppositional defiant disorder, ADHD, intellectual disabilities, bipolar disorder, and Down syndrome, among others.
+As a clinical supervisor, she has performed assessments, developed intervention plans and trained parents, teachers and staff.

-Dorothy Ranew, MEd, BCBA and founder of Footprints Therapy LLC, is a behavior analyst providing both remote and on-site BCBA supervision.
-With ten years expirience in the field of special needs, Dorothy is qualified in implementing individual therapy settings and providing in-home therapy services.
-An award-winning Cilinc Specialist for the Marcus Autism Center's Early Intervention program (Atlanta, GA), Dorothy has sucessfully developed behavior programs for children with severe autism while helping young adults transition from a clinical setting into the wider community.
+Dorothy Ranew, M.Ed., BCBA and founder of Footprints Therapy LLC, is a behavior analyst providing both remote and on-site BCBA supervision.
+With ten years’ experience in the field of special needs, Dorothy is qualified to implement individual therapy settings and provide in-home therapy services.
+An award-winning clinic specialist for the Marcus Autism Center's early intervention program (Atlanta, Ga.), Dorothy has successfully developed behavior programs for children with severe autism while helping young adults make the transition from a clinical setting into the wider community.
 “My goal is to provide supervision to others by using the knowledge I have gained through my experiences.”
-Dorothy Ranew, MEd, BCBA.
-To contact FOOTPRINTS THERAPY call (404) 671-8565 or visit www.footprintstherapy.org.
+Dorothy Ranew, M.Ed., BCBA.
+To contact Footprints Therapy, call (404) 671-8565 or visit www.footprintstherapy.org.